 -

-Pros: easy to clean, even heating, size
+Pros: easy to clean, even heating, large size

 Pros: easy cleaning, even heating, no rivets